capeprivacy/documentation/docs/libraries/cape-python/quickstart.md

 ### Write the policy

 The data policy file defines the target data and permissions.
 It is written in YAML.
-The Cape Python API library reads the `.yaml` policy file and applies the policies based on your [policy application script](#TODO).
+Cape Python reads the `.yaml` policy file and applies the policies based on your [policy application script](#TODO).

 Create a `test_policy.yaml` file in your project, with the following content: